 Paul reminds them that there is only one gospel and that the same message was shared by all of the apostles.
 In our world today, it seems like many pastors and teachers are looking for a clever message.
 As we see here, the simple gospel that was preached by the apostles is what is needed.

-But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?
+But if it has been proclaimed that the Messiah has been raised from the dead, how is it that some of you are saying there is no such thing as a resurrection of the dead?

 Paul asks a simple question in hopes of getting the people to see the fact that you cannot take a part of the gospel and the philosophy of the day and combine them.
 The same type of thing is happening in our world today as many want to accept the fact that Jesus was a prophet but they deny that He was and is the Son of God.